jshawl/peanut-butter-and-jelly/10-back-and-front-of-front-end/mapping/mapping.md

   * Handle events on a map
 * Explain what geoJSON is and how map apis like leaflet utilize it.

+## Why Are We Having A Class on Maps?

+Location-based apps have and continue to be the rave.
+* Some of you have already incorporated map APIs into your WDI projects.

+## A History of Maps Online

+* 2006: Google Maps
+* 2006: Google Maps API

 ## What is Leaflet?

+> [Leaflet](http://leafletjs.com/) is the leading open-source JavaScript library for mobile-friendly interactive maps.
+Weighing just about 33 KB of JS, it has all the mapping features most developers ever need.

+Leaflet is a Javascript library, created by [Mapbox](https://www.mapbox.com/), thats allows us to create an render interactive maps in the browser.
+* Pulls map information from [OpenStreetMap](https://www.openstreetmap.org/), an open source map database.
+* Allows us create the same type of objects you see in Google Maps (e.g., markers, routes, polygons).
+* We can use Javascript events to add interactivity to a Leaflet map.

 ## Setup